Suffolk County Council

 Suffolk County Council is the upper-tier local authority for the county of Suffolk, England.
-It is run by 75 elected county councillors representing 63 divisions.
+It is run by 70 elected county councillors representing 69 divisions.
 It is a member of the East of England Local Government Association.

-The council has been under Conservative majority control since 2017.
+The council has been under Reform UK majority control since 2026.
+Prior to that, it was under Conservative majority control from 2005.
 It is based at Endeavour House in Ipswich.

 History

 Elected county councils were created in 1889 under the Local Government Act 1888, taking over administrative functions that had previously been performed by unelected magistrates at the court of quarter sessions.
 In most counties the quarter sessions were held at a single location, but in Suffolk the custom was long-established of holding the quarter sessions across several days, sitting in different towns.
 Prior to 1860 the court sat in the four towns of Beccles, Bury St Edmunds, Ipswich and Woodbridge.
 In 1860 the Beccles and Woodbridge divisions merged with the Ipswich one to form the eastern division, and the area administered from Bury St Edmunds became known as the western division.

 Officially it remained one court of quarter sessions which adjourned after each day of hearings and travelled to a new venue, and the original draft bill in 1888 therefore envisaged that there would be a single Suffolk County Council.
 As the bill progressed through its parliamentary processes an amendment was proposed by Frederick Hervey, 3rd Marquess of Bristol, who lived at Ickworth House near Bury St Edmunds, that the eastern and western divisions of the county should instead become separate administrative counties.
 The amendment was agreed by 59 votes to 20 in the House of Lords.
 It was also agreed that the borough of Ipswich was large enough to provide its own county-level functions and so it was made a county borough.
 Suffolk therefore had three county-level authorities after 1889: West Suffolk County Council, East Suffolk County Council and Ipswich Corporation.

 This system continued until 1974, when the Local Government Act 1972 abolished the separate county councils for East Suffolk and West Suffolk and downgraded Ipswich to providing district-level services only.
 In their place, Suffolk County Council was created with responsibility for county-level services across the whole county.
 Initially based at East Suffolk County Hall in Ipswich, the council relocated to Endeavour House in 2004.

 In September 2010, the council announced that it would seek to outsource a number of its services, in an attempt to cut its budget by 30%.
 Controversy surrounding the then chief executive Andrea Hill, some concerning £122,000 spent on management consultants, featured in the local and national press in 2011; this led to her facing a disciplinary hearing, and subsequently resigning.

+In March 2026, the government announced local government reorganisation plans, which would have seen the county council abolished in 2028 and local government across Suffolk reorganised into three unitary authorities.
+These proposals were withdrawn in September 2026.